Students must meet the following requirements prior to working in the Work-Study Program:

 Excellent written/oral communication and interpersonal skills

 Physical ability to lift heavy boxes and scrapbooks

-Semester: Spring 2014 · Location: On campus · Department: Campus Police · Interviewer: Chief Carr
+Semester: Summer I · Location: On campus · Department: Campus Police · Interviewer: Chief Carr

 Hours per week: 15 hrs. per week.
 Three hours during morning shift or three hours during evening shift Monday-Friday (flexible according to student's schedule)